-The bargaining unit for which this recognition is accorded includes all full-time and regular part-time personnel in the classifications of Emergency Medical Technician, Advanced Emergency Medical Technician, Paramedic, Registered Nurse, Dispatcher/Call-Taker, or Vehicle Service Technician (VST) employed in Arizona.
-The parties acknowledge that the Employer does not presently have VST positions and that the Employer is under no obligation to ever create such positions; however, if the Employer does create VST positions during the term of this Agreement, employees in that job classification will be members of the bargaining unit.
+The bargaining unit for which this recognition is accorded includes all full-time and regular parttime personnel in the classifications of Emergency Medical Technician, Advanced Emergency Medical Technician, Paramedic, Registered Nurse, Dispatcher/Call-Taker, Vehicle Service Technician (VST), and Emergency Medical Responder.
 Excluded from the bargaining unit are all other employees including "PRN" employees, office clerical employees, marketing employees, guards and supervisors as defined in the National Labor Relations Act.